-- On June 22, 2022, Clear Blue received \$4 million in Government of Canada support through the FedDev Ontario.
-The financing will be drawn upon over a 21-month period until March 2024.
-Repayment begins in 2025, continues to 2031, and carries 0% interest.
-The Company intends to use the proceeds for sales and business development, to expand its production capacity, and to support the commercialization of its new Pico-Grid technology.
-Pico-Grid, announced earlier in 2022 is expected to launch by the mid 2023. - On September 16, 2022, the company received, from the Board of Directors of Sustainable Development Technology Canada ("SDTC"), approval for funding on the Company's project, subject to meeting established contracting requirements.
+- On September 16, 2022, the Company received, from the Board of Directors of Sustainable Development Technology Canada ("SDTC"), approval for funding on the Company's project, subject to meeting established contracting requirements.
 The maximum approved SDTC contribution for your Project is (a) 33.5% of the Eligible Project Costs, and (b) \$5,000,000 the "SDTC Funding Limit".
-The company expects to finalize the Project Funding Agreement (PFA) with SDTC, by December 15, 2022. - On October 12, 2022, the Company reached an agreement with holders of its 10% unsecured convertible debentures (the "Debentures"), with a principal amount outstanding of \$641,000 to extend the maturity date of the Debentures from November 1, 2022 to November 1, 2024 and is pending TSXV approval.
+The Company received a grant of \$564,796 during the current year recorded under Deferred grant.
+The remaining amount of the grant will be received upon successful completion of milestones during 2023 through 2025. - On November 01, 2022, the Company reached an agreement with holders of its 10% unsecured convertible debentures (the "Debentures"), with a principal amount outstanding of \$641,000 to extend the maturity date of the Debentures from November 1, 2022 to November 1, 2024 and is pending TSXV approval.
 The agreement also adjusted the applicable interest rate from 10% to 12% per annum.
-Furthermore, for non-insiders the exercise price of the common share purchase warrants forming part of the units issuable on conversion of the Debentures from \$0.35 per common share to \$0.32 per common share.
+Furthermore, for non-insiders the exercise price of the common share purchase warrants forming part of the units issuable on conversion of the Debentures from \$0.35 per common share to \$0.32 per common share. - Upon revaluation the fair value of the liability component \$587,155, was determined using a market rate of 20%.
+As a result of revaluation, the Company recorded gain on modification of convertible debentures of \$44,226 for the year ended December 31, 2022. - On December 20, 2022, the Company completed a private placement for the first tranche through issuance of 18,138,095 units at \$0.07 per unit for gross proceeds of \$1,039,202 and shares for debt of \$230,465.
+Each unit is comprised of one common share and one share purchase warrant, with each full share purchase warrant exercisable for one common share at \$0.12 per share until December 21, 2027.
+The common shares and share purchase warrants were valued at \$952,936 and \$316,731 respectively, using the relative fair value method.
+In connection with the private placement, the Company incurred share issuance costs of \$27,090 and issued 387,002 broker warrants valued at \$13,043.
+Each broker warrant is exercisable for one common share at \$0.07 per share until December 21, 2027.

 During 2021, Clear Blue received an additional tranche of \$1,000,000 from BDC, resulting in total utilization of \$3,000,000 under the \$5,000,000 loan facility.
 The loan has a 5-year term and consists of an initial period of interest-only payments through August 15, 2022, and a subsequent period commencing on September 15, 2022, of principal and interest payments, culminating in a balloon payment at the end of the term.
 Subject to meeting certain financial milestones, the Company has the option to draw down an additional \$2,000,000 in \$1,000,000 tranches.
-The loan is secured against the assets of Clear Blue and each of Clear Blue's subsidiaries and carries a variable base interest rate per annum of 7.5%.
+The loan is secured against the assets of Clear Blue and each of Clear Blue's subsidiaries and carries an annual interest rate of BDC Capital Floating Base Rate plus 2.95% per annum.
 In addition to the cash interest, a non-compounding payment in kind ("PIK") interest of up to 9.5% per annum will accrue, depending upon various factors.
+The Company recognized interest expense of \$493,757 during the year ended December 31, 2022.